smart-data-models/dataModel.Environment/AeroAllergenObserved/doc/spec_ZH.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
       x-ngsi:
         type: GeoProperty
     name:
-      description: 'The name of this item.'
+      description: The name of this item.
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
         anyOf: *aeroallergenobserved_-_properties_-_owner_-_items_-_anyof
-        description: 'Property.
-Unique identifier of the entity'
+        description: Property.
+Unique identifier of the entity
       type: array
       x-ngsi:
         type: Property
     refDevice:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'A reference to the device(s) which captured this observation.'
+      description: A reference to the device(s) which captured this observation.
       x-ngsi:
         type: Relationship
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri